Pappy-Hub/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 | Codename       | focal

-All of the following files are scripts and programs written in C:
+All of the following files are scripts and programs written in C
 -------------------------------------------------------------------
 | __Filename__       |   __Description__  |
 | -----------------  |  ----------------------------------------------------------------------------------------------------------